chinmaya-dehury/RADON-datapipeline-webinar/README.md

 Here, you can either use the existing CSAR ( modify according to your requirement) OR create a service template from the scratch:
 ### Create from scratch
 ### Reuse the existing CSAR
+If you are reusing the existing CSAR, make sure that you have modified the following essential properties of tosca nodes

+* EC2 node
+* AWS platform node
+* Openstack node
+    * key_name
+* two Nifi nodes
+* ConsMinIO
+* InvokeLambda for Img_grayscale and Img_watermark
+* InvokeImageFaaSFunction
+* PubGCS

 Open the GMT
 Add following nodes